 A number of potential resilience issues throughout the country were identified for consideration during the WR&SR Plan development.
-A number of these were discounted following further investigation.
+Several of these were discounted following further investigation for reasons including operational considerations, lack of benefit or lack of demonstrable need.
 It is recommended that the following remaining schemes are considered further during the early stages of the WR&SR Plan period to determine their scope, whether they are necessary and whether they would prove cost beneficial for improving the resilience provided to NI Water's customers.